OPEN-NEXT/OKH-LOSH/OSH_metadata.md

   (note the dot);
 2. should be stored in reasonable ways (e.g. in the folder containing the design files) for a intuitive repo structure (e.g. so   people get also the metadata file when they clone just this component).\
-  However as files are unambiguously referenced in the OSHM file you can place them wherever you like.
+  However as files are unambiguously referenced in the MOSH file you can place them wherever you like.

 ### File Formats